forumone/gesso/README.md

 ### Build Artifacts

-By default, the compiled Pattern Lab and Sass files (e.g., /pattern-lab/public/ and /css/) are ignored by Git as these files should be build during deployment.
+By default, the compiled Pattern Lab and Sass files (e.g., /pattern-lab/public/ and /css/) are ignored by Git as these files are built during deployment.
 To change this, edit the included .gitignore file.